RedSquirrelsNut/RedSquirrelsNut.github.io/README.md

-# Nix themed homepage
+# Firefox Homepage

-Includes search for Duckduckgo, Nixpkgs, Nix Wiki, and Noogle.
-There are also a few buttons for commonly used links that are accessable via keyboard shortcuts.
-Catppuccin macchiato theme.
+* Search bars for Duckduckgo, Nixpkgs, Nix Wiki, and Noogle
+* Buttons for commonly used links
+* Catppuccin macchiato theme